ravindramohith/Spam_Guard/README.md

 This project leverages the capabilities of the DistilBERT model from Hugging Face, combined with the user-friendly Gradio library for creating an interactive interface.

 For more information or inquiries, please feel free to reach out to the project author, Ravindra Mohith, at ravindramohith@gmail.com.

----

-Customize and enhance this README with additional details, examples, and references to make it a comprehensive guide to your Spam Detection project.